lombax85/docker-apache-mysql-php-mongo/README.md

 ISSUES
 -----------------------
+- including as a composer dependencies is, by now, only for testing and development machines.
+There is a known issue where the ./docker/data directory (the directory containing database data) is deleted if the package is updated via "composer update".
+This will be solved in a future release, if you plan to use this project in a production environment don't use composer, use other inclusion methods explained in the INSTALL section
-If you stop (ctrl+c) during "docker-compose up" during the first container startup, the content of /docker/data can became corrupt or not correctly initialized.
+- If you stop (ctrl+c) during "docker-compose up" during the first container startup, the content of /docker/data can became corrupt or not correctly initialized.
 In this case, for example, you won't be able to connect to MySQL.
 To solve:

 ```